joaomelo/calystone/DEVELOPMENT.md

 ## Main

-Starts the applicaton, initializes app level state and stablish runtime dependencies.
+Starts the applicaton, initializes app level state and connect runtime dependencies.

 ## Display

 Make the app move.
-It grabs and transform state from `domain` using `services` and show it to the user, then captures events triggered by the user and translates them into calls to `services`.
+It collects and transform state from using the `services` module and show the state to the user, then the `display` captures events triggered by the user and translates them into calls to `services`.

 ```mermaid
 graph LR;